Consultant Orthopaedic Surgeon

 2nd MTP Joint Instability

-2nd MTP joint instability is a condition which involves inflammation and pain located at the 2nd toe’s base, level with the 2nd MTP joint, also known as the metatarsophalangeal joint.
+2nd MTP joint instability is a condition which involves inflammation and pain located at the 2nd toe’s base, level with the 2nd MTP joint, also known as the The condition can affect the joint capsule and plantar plate structure, as well as the collateral ligaments.

 The plantar plate is a thickening of the bottom surface of the joint capsule which can play a crucial role in the stability of 2nd MTP joint – it joins the base of the 2nd toe with the 2nd metatarsal.
 2nd MTP joint instability can involve a gradual decrease in the stability of the 2nd MTP joint, which leads to the toe moving upwards and crossing over the big toe.

-there are many factors which can be related to 2nd mtp joint instability which include issues with the big toe like 1st MTP joint arthritis and bunions; overload or trauma of the 2nd MTP joint; and inflammatory arthritis of the 2nd MTP joint.
+There are many factors which can be related to 2nd MTP joint instability which include issues with the big toe like 1st MTP joint arthritis and bunions; overload or trauma of the 2nd MTP joint; and inflammatory arthritis of the 2nd MTP joint.

 The main symptoms of 2nd MTP joint instability include; pain in the ball of the foot, specifically under the base of the 2nd toe, which has been described as a similar sensation as standing on a marble; swelling around the 2nd toe joint a toe deformity such as hammer toe or crossover toe, which occurs in the more developed stages of the condition; and calluses or ulcers, which can form in several locations around the second toe joint.